hathitrust/github_actions/test/README.md

 A sample `Dockerfile` is provided for the purposes of testing building and pushing a small / trivial image.

+Note that `act` has special handling for `actions/checkout` and ignores it by default.
+For the `build` action. if you are trying to build something other than the currently checked-out version, you may need to use the `--no-skip-checkout` flag.

 Testing actions that push to the GitHub Container Registry (`build` and `tag-release`) as well as actions that deploy to Kubernetes (none in this repository yet) requires additional configuration: